Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 // Find the average rating by dividing the rating by the length of data
 // log the answer with console.log()

 // Find the total number of units in stock by adding
 // up the unit value for each product const totalUnits = data.reduce(/* ??? */)

 console.log(totalUnits)

 // Reduce will use the first element to determine
 // the value type returned.
 In the examples above
 // rating and units are number and the totals are
 // also numbers.

-// You may want to return a type that is different
+// You may want to return a different type
 // from the type in the source.
-For example you might
+For example, you might
 // want to return an object created from strings.

 // Do this by adding the starting value as the second